dvsa/dvsa-docker-images/README.md

    ```
    commit and test

-   Note: you should have the ECR repo already create in aws to make it work
+   Note: you should have the ECR repo already created in aws to make it work